 Please note that you need to get Sender permission from the ad account manager for the ad account you will send messages from while creating a LinkedIn inMail ad.

-After selecting the ad model, if you haven’t selected the LinkedIn company page to which the ad will be linked yet, you will have to make this choice now.
+After selecting the ad model, if we did not select the LinkedIn company page to which the ad will be linked during the ad account setup phase, we will have to make this choice now.

 After the company page selection, the details of the budget and publishing dates should be determined from the “Budget Schedule” section.
 In the budget phase, there is an option where daily budget or total and daily budget are used together.

-After the budget selection, you have to specify the dates your campaign will be live.
-Choosing an end date is up to you, but the start date must be specified.
+After the budget selection, you have to specify the dates between which the campaign will be live.
+Whether you choose an end date is up to you, but the start date must be specified.

-Then you can choose the bid type.
-We recommend you to choose an automated bid and leave the bid to the LinkedIn algorithm.
+Then you can choose the bid type from the bid type section.
+It would be good to choose an automated bid and leave the bid to the LinkedIn algorithm.

 Finally, you can complete the conversion process from the area where you will define the conversion.

-Once you have determined the campaign goal, audience targeting, ad model, and budget details, you can see how many people you will reach from the Forecast Results area.
+Once you have determined the campaign goal, audience targeting, ad model, and budget details, you can see how many people you will reach from the Forecast Results area next to it.
 You can also see how many impressions and clicks you can get according to your budget.

-2- Choosing from a previous LinkedIn post (shared before).
-Here, the LinkedIn page you chose the previous post should be linked to the ad account.
-You can publish your ads without any further action by simply selecting from the existing posts.
+After the targeting, there are options to create a new ad in the ad creation phase and to choose from the linked link shares from the LinkedIn page linked to the ad account.
+You can publish your ads without any further action by selecting the desired ones from the existing shares.

 But if you want to show special ads to your audience, you need to continue with the Create New Ad button.